St Paul's Church, West Wycombe

 Near the church door is a large, traditional, font in which babies are baptised.
 It symbolises the start of the journey of faith.

 There are two stained glass windows, one is a gift from the architect and the other was given by Sir Theodore H L Brinckman Bart.
 Opposite the door is a large crucifix of Christ the King.
 It came from a church in Italy.
 The organ is a small, single manual, chamber one and is used regularly.

-St. Paul's is shared by the Serbian Orthodox Church, being named St. Nicholas by them.
-They hold a service each month.
-The most prominent feature of the church interior is an iconostasis covered with icons.

 There is also a statue of the Virgin Mary in the church and the Blessed Sacrament is reserved here.
 St. Paul's was consecrated by the Bishop of Buckingham on Sunday 13 June 1937.

-St. Paul's is known as the 'Winter Church' and St. Lawrence, on West Wycombe Hill as the 'Summer Church.'
-This was because there was no road up to St. Lawrence until 1928 and no power until the 1970s.

-The West Wycombe Revels, a large village fete, used to be held in the grounds around the church each summer.